ethanolw555/HORIZON-FOCUS/README.md

 # HORIZON-FOCUS
-A Windows-based keylogger designed for a university course.
+A Windows-based keylogger designed for a security-based university course.